AsmirZukic/EngineSDL/README.md

 # EngineSDL

-A simple graphics engine made using SDL2.
-Currently has the ability to create a window and renderer with timer and input handling.
-I also added simple shape rendering using texures so you can make circles.

-Deffinitely not general purpose but it will do the job for basic tasks like rendering the mandelbrot set.

-On Linux you should be able to just do make all and it should compile if you have the SDL2 library installed.
-On windows it would require to change "SDL2/SDL.H" for "SDL.h" and probably some changes to the make file
+A graphics engine aiming to streamline the creation of SDL2 applications.
+Future plans include expanding it to be a bit more general purpose but currently only serves as a backend to my personal project.

+## Features
+Creates a window and renderer and provides input handling as well as the ability to render a circle.

+## Compilation

+### Linux
+Make sure you have the SDL2 library installed, insturctions on that will veary depending on your system. cd into the project folder and run ```make all```.
+It will create a executable called Engine which you can just run.

+### Windows
+Has not been tested on windows.
+Make sure you have the SDL2 library installed.
+Change include statements from ```#include <SDL2/SDL.h>``` to ``` #Include<SDL.h>``` after that everything should compile correctly.